VegaDeftwing/OpGuidesHugoSrc/content/Design/dacadc.md

 ### Via vector art tools

 Before doing this, you should really know what vector art is and how it differs from the raster art you're probably used to.
-I've talked about this a bit in the previous chapter, {{< button relref="Design/digital" color="design" >}}Digital Art{{< /button >}}.This process requires combining the two, and it's a bit odd if you haven't use vector art tools before.
+I've talked about this a bit in the previous chapter, {{< button relref="Design/digital" color="design" >}}Digital Art{{< /button >}}.
+This process requires combining the two, and it's a bit odd if you haven't used vector art tools before.

 ![tracebitmap](/design/tracebitmap.webp)